How to Put a Baby Up for Adoption [Complete Guide]

 Your adoption specialist is your partner, counselor and friend throughout this process, and she will work closely with you to understand, and most importantly, fulfill, all of your wishes for this adoption.
 She will ask you about your ideal adoptive family, the type of contact you wish to share with the family, the type of contact you wish to share with your child, how you envision the hospital stay, and much more.

-Your adoption plan will guide you and your adoption specialist through the remaining steps for giving your baby up for adoption, so you can ensure this process goes exactly how you want it to.
+Your adoption plan will guide you and your adoption specialist through the remaining steps for “giving your baby up” for adoption, so you can ensure this process goes exactly how you want it to.

 Step 3: Choose the Perfect Adoptive Family for Your Child

 American Adoptions has helped countless pregnant mothers through the delicate process of finding the perfect adoptive parents.
 Because we have hundreds of waiting adoptive families, you are sure to find the family who will provide your baby with the best life possible.

-All of the families on AmericanAdoptions.com:
+All of the families we work with:

 When you are ready to take the next steps to put a baby up for adoption, your adoption specialist will send you family profiles and video profiles that best match what you are looking for in an adoptive family.

 Step 4: Get to Know the Adoptive Family